AnthonyGallante/GodotConnectR/README.md

 ## Example:

+If you've run this example correctly, it should look like this.
 It's not much to look at, but it's honest work.

 https://github.com/user-attachments/assets/191eae39-bbbe-4230-af2c-23ee0091c083

+If you're reading this, your project is probably a weird one.
+Good luck!
+You'll need it.